 The Antikensammlung is one of the world’s most important collections of Greek and Roman art.
 The collection is presented in three separate buildings on the Museumsinsel Berlin: in the Pergamonmuseum, the Altes Museum, and the Neues Museum.
 The exhibition in the Pergamonmuseum features full-scale reconstructions of architectural monuments from Greek and Roman antiquity.

-The main attraction is undoubtedly the Pergamon Altar (180–160 BCE).
+The main attraction is undoubtedly the Pergamon Altar (180–160 BC).
 Its relief frieze is a masterpiece of Hellenistic art.
 It depicts the Olympian gods in battle with the Giants.
-A shining example of Roman architecture, by contrast, is the Market Gate of Miletus dating from around 100 CE.
+A shining example of Roman architecture, by contrast, is the Market Gate of Miletus dating from around 100 AD.

 Since November 2018 visitors may also attend ‘Pergamonmuseum: The Panorama’, a temporary exhibition pavilion built by the Stiftung Preußischer Kulturbesitz.
 The building, which offers an attractive alternative to the Pergamonmuseum during its renovation, is located on the street Am Kupfergraben, which is directly across from Museumsinsel.